dp12729/DroneWorldSPA/README.md

 1. **Set Up Node.js Environment**:

    If you haven't already, install Node.js on your computer.
-You can download it from the [Node.js Official Website.](https://nodejs.org/en)
+You can download it from the [Node.js Official Website.](https://nodejs.org/en) Ensure it is running version       **v20.12.2** Or later.
 After installation, verify that Node.js and npm (Node Package Manager) are installed correctly by running the following commands in your terminal     or command prompt:
    ```bash
    node -v
    npm -v